-Exhausted by the end of her long-awaited ten-year deal with Parlophone, Brighton-born Natasha Khan left London for LA to pursue a career in film scores.
+Exhausted by the long-awaited end of her ten-year deal with Parlophone, Brighton-born Natasha Khan left London for LA to pursue a career in film scoring.
 She was unsure wether she’d ever make another album.

 Inspired by films like The Lost Boys, Goonies, Karate Kid and more recently A Girl walks Home Alone at Night (2014), Lost Girls is of course very 80s, but also so very Bat For Lashes.
 It’s fresh and nostalgic.
 Currently my favourite tracks are “Jasmine” and “Kids in the Dark”.
 As ever, there’s a narrative, characters (this time vampires) and a delicious world to get wrapped up in… If you dare.

 You can of course find it in your local record stores and Spotify, etc.

 Amelia held her gun firm, slipped off her shoes and felt the cool grass beneath her feet.
 She noticed a patch of trampled ground a few metres to her left.
 There were probably bits of blood and body if you cared to look.
 She didn’t.
 By her feet there were discarded handcuffs and a sack-cloth hood.
 A red dot lingered on the metal box in front of her as the front panel slid down slowly.
 Screams and muffled words spat from the steel box.
 She did not scream, she stood firm.
 Counted in her head.
 One to five, five to ten.
 Baby steps.